 When you have anorexia, you’re so afraid of gaining weight that you starve yourself.
 Then you get symptoms that can make you sick or even threaten your life.
 One of the most common signs of anorexia is depression.

 Do Antidepressants Work?

 Treatment plans for anorexia are specific to each person, but usually include counseling and meal plans.
-Sometimes people do well when they also take antidepressants.
-In particular, the antidepressant Prozac has helped treat anorexia in some studies.

 Side Effects of Antidepressants